 Fumes are not the only problem when using 3D printers.
 Nanoparticle emission or ultrafine particles (UFP) can also cause a host of issues as well.

-When plastic melts, UFPs of 0.01 micron enter the atmosphere and subsequently enter your lungs quite easily.
+When the plastic melts, UFPs of 0.01 micron enter the atmosphere and subsequently enter your lungs quite easily.
 They then make their way into your bloodstream.

 Why worry about nanoparticle emission?
 Something so small should barely do you any harm, right?